as I recite my verses for the king; my tongue is the pen of a skillful writer. Psalm 45 v1

 You could even learn some of the blessings (Brachot) which are included on this web site.
 (The process would be a little second-hand, but the sound clips can be played repeatedly with just a mouse click.
 It might work for you.)
 Audio File

-Beresheet (Genesis)If you want to be able to type and print Hebrew, you might appreciate the software made available through SIL.
+Beresheet (Genesis)A system that has been around for a while is the software made available through SIL.
 By downloading and installing Hebrew fonts, a Keyboard modifying programme and a Hebrew keyboard module it is possible to make Microsoft Word type Hebrew.
 The process requires quite a bit of perseverance, but the results are effective and the utilities are freeware if they are for home/student use.

-The Hebrew text on wildolive was produced using these utilities. www.sil.org/computing/fonts/silhebrew/index.htm
+The Hebrew text on wildolive was produced utilities from SIL (Summer Institute of Linguistics).

 Click the banner below to go to the site map and choose another page